 80th Anniversary

-The Institute of Water is proud to celebrate its 80th anniversary in 2025, marking eight decades of developing our people and sector.
+The Institute of Water was proud to celebrate its 80th anniversary in 2025, marking eight decades of developing our people and sector.
+Our year-long campaign, “80 Years of IWater”, featured a series of activities, recognition initiatives, testimonials, and publications designed to honour our legacy, celebrate the present, and inspire the future.

 80 Years of IWater

-At our recent 80th Anniversary Celebration, we sat down with Heidi Mottram CBE, Chief Executive of Northumbrian Water Group and IWater Past President, to reflect on this milestone year and what it truly means to work in the water sector.
+At our 80th Anniversary Celebration on May 19th, 2025, we spoke with Heidi Mottram CBE, Chief Executive of Northumbrian Water Group and IWater Past President, to reflect on this milestone year and what it truly means to work in the water sector.

 80 Years, 80 Voices